 This Week:

-Hello and welcome to Insurance Online News with Paige Estritori for Thursday, 2 April 2026.
+Hello and welcome to Insurance Online News, Im Paige Estritori, and its Thursday, 7 May 2026.

-Thats the wrap.
-For free, fast quotes and Australia‑wide broker support across personal and business cover, head to insuranceonline.com.au.
-Im Paige Estritori—thanks for listening, and Ill catch you next week.
+Thats all for this week.
+For fast, free personal and business insurance quotes and expert help comparing cover, head to insuranceonline.com.au.
+Im Paige Estritori—thanks for listening and Ill catch you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.